Welcome to CIS-106-Linux Fundamentals

 - A virtual machine (Preferred)

-- A laptop/Desktop computer that you can wipe.
+- A spare laptop/Desktop computer that you can formatted.
+For example:

 - Access to Blackboard